 Utilizing Tableau’s mapping capabilities and the GPS coordinates collected from the tree study, a campus map was created displaying the tree location and tree details such as its species, measurements and overall health.
 The next step was to transform the map into the interactive, informative dashboard that shows users the abundance of campus’ natural beauty in its trees and shrubs.

 Landscape Services staff care for a tree on Main Quad

-Pat McCauslin, superintendent of Landscape Services, values the tree inventory database.
+In 2018, Pat McCauslin, then-superintendent of Landscape Services, called the tree inventory database invaluable.
 “It will aid our staff arborists and tree crews to protect and preserve the diversity of tree species on campus.
 Many of the trees were planted years ago by Holy Cross priests and brothers.
 Our team is dedicated to ensuring they remain healthy and vibrant for years to come.”

 (This story was originally published in June 2018 and was updated in June 2019 to reflect retirements of two individuals mentioned here.)